 And finally, I can imagine the down and out MO, SB, Executive and Head Master humbly accepting assistance and allowing a colleague to share his energy, expertise, resources, for the good of the entire team, business, school, education system, future of a country, realizing that this is a great opportunity for a colleague to serve, respect, care, lead and therefore grow.
 You see, sometimes we need to be on the other end of the leadership story – we need to be served.
 Then, the time will come when we will be the servant leader.

-This article was featured in the
+Article featured in the